snacktavish/TreeUpdatingComparison/TreeComparison.md

 **Transfer the `output/main.csv` file to the tutorial folder on the cluster, and rename it to `WH_jellies.csv`**

 ### Using API's
-You can use the OpenTree API's to get the tree for a subset of taxa directly from the command line
+You can use the OpenTree API's and taxon id numbers to get the tree for a subset of taxa directly from the command line

 For example:
 ```